-"frame turning on an axis," especially one on which thread is wound, late Old English hreol "reel for winding thread," from Proto-Germanic *hrehulaz; probably related to hrægel "garment," and Old Norse hræll "spindle," from PIE *krek- "to weave, beat" (source also of Greek krokus "nap of cloth").
+"cylinder or frame turning on an axis," especially one on which thread, yarn, string, etc. is wound after being spun, Middle English rele, from late Old English reol, hreol "reel for winding thread," from Proto-Germanic *hrehulaz; probably related to hrægel "garment," and Old Norse hræll "spindle" (from PIE *krek- "to weave, beat;" source also of Greek krokus "nap of cloth").

-Specifically of the fishing rod attachment from 1726; of a film projector apparatus from 1896.
-Reel-to-reel type of tape deck is attested from 1958.
+Specifically of the fishing rod attachment from 1726.
+Of a film projector apparatus from 1896, hence in movie jargon "a length of film wound on one reel" as a part of a whole motion picture.
+With a number (two-reeler, typical of snort comedy, etc.) indicating film length (by 1916).
+Reel-to-reel as a type of tape deck is attested from 1958.